eriveradelgado/personal-site/content/about.md

 ---

 I obtained my Ph.D. in Biomedical Engineering from Case Western Reserve University.
-There, I specialized in the area of affinity-based drug delivery.
-You can find an automated list of my peer reviewed publications in [google scholar](https://scholar.google.com/citations?user=OJCFVGAAAAAJ&hl=en).
+I specialized in the area of affinity-based drug delivery.
+You can find a list of my peer reviewed publications in [google scholar](https://scholar.google.com/citations?user=OJCFVGAAAAAJ&hl=en).

-My goal with this blog is to document my scientific ideas in a way that others may find useful.
+My goal with this website is to document and structure my scientific ideas and thoughts in a way that others may find valuable.

 ## Research Interests